Larry Holmes: Amateur career

 Holmes began boxing at age 18.
 In his twenty-first bout, he faced Nick Wells in the semifinals of the 1972 National Olympic Trials in Fort Worth, Texas.
 Wells, a southpaw known for an unprecedentedly high knockout-to-win ratio for an amateur, heavily ending bouts in the first round, added another with Holmes.
+On July 22, 1972, Wells knocked down Holmes twice and had him stumbling backwards before the referee stopped the bout awarding a TKO win to Wells.
 Nevertheless, Holmes was chosen by a selection committee of the National Olympic authorities to fight at the Olympic box-offs at West Point, New York, where he had a match-up versus Duane Bobick.
 Holmes was dropped in the first round with a right to the head.
 He got up and danced out of range, landing several stiff jabs in the process.
 Bobick mauled Holmes in the second round but could not corner him.
 The referee warned Holmes twice in the second round for holding.
 In the third, Bobick landed several good rights and started to corner Holmes, who continued to hold.
 Eventually, Holmes was disqualified for excessive holding.